 With Susan developing a new international career, Phil Dickie (partly still with the Melaleuca Media persona) also explored new territory with major writing projects for the UN Commissioner for Human Rights and WWF International among others.
 A report on Rich Countries, Poor Water which surveyed and anticipated the parlous state of water supplies in the developed world attracted extensive international media attention, as did a follow-up report on desalination.

 In 2007, he was called in to provide emergency media services for WWF International and stayed to play a major role in rebuilding and leading their international press office.
 He later set up WWF's global issues management function, providing assistance to offices and presences in more than 100 countries.
-He left WWF International in 2016, as the organisation restructured most functions out of Switzerland.
+Phil Dickie is currently based in Switzerland and engaged in a number of investigative and reporting projects.